-The overall goal of Orthodox Christian Education is to help bring every person into a life of personal communion with the Holy Trinity (Theosis).
-The same goal may alternately be described as growing to mature personhood, to the measure of stature of the fullness of Christ (Eph 4:13) or as living and walking by the spirit (Rom 8:4; Gal 5:25.)
-According to the Church Fathers, the goal of formal education is to allow a follower of Christ to come closer to God, to spread and defend the Faith, and to act as a good steward of His creation.
-The methodology used to impart spiritual and worldly knowledge must be equally God-centered.
+The overall goal of Orthodox Christian Education is to foster a deep relationship with Christ and the Church while forming friendships that affirm each child as a member of the family of God.
+Our theme for 2023-2024 is Building Foundations of Faith, foundations that we pray will last a lifetime and provide a platform for continued growth in the “likeness of God”: theosis.
+St. Paul describes this as growing to mature personhood, to the measure of stature of the fullness of Christ (Eph 4:13) and as living and walking by the spirit (Rom 8:4; Gal 5:25).
+According to the Church Fathers, the goal of formal education is to allow a follower of Christ to come closer to God, to be equipped to spread and defend the Faith, and to act as a good steward of His creation.
+Oh—and let’s have fun doing it!

 Church School Policies:

 TIME: Church School will commence with the Communion Call of the Divine Liturgy.
 The congregation will please allow the Church School Staff and children to receive Holy Communion first.
 Church School Teachers and students meet outside the church to go together to their classrooms in the ELC.
 Church school students will be dismissed at 12:10 PM—please try not to interrupt the class earlier.
 Parents of preK-3rd graders are asked to pick up children from their classroom in the ELC.
 Older children will dismiss to Coffee Hour.
 IT IS EXPECTED THAT THE ENTIRE FAMILY BE IN CHURCH AT THE BEGINNING OF THE DIVINE LITURGY AT 10:00 a.m.

 ATTENDANCE: Regular and faithful attendance is crucial to the success of our Church School Program.
 Of course, attendance depends on parental commitment.